exacs/optimizely-js-sdk-experimental/README.md

 ### 1. Login to your SaaS instance

-1. Run `optimizely login` from anywhere and follow the instructions
+1. Run `optimizely-experimental login` from anywhere and follow the instructions

 ### 2. Create a configuration file with the help of the SDK